gogs/docs/README.md

 ## License

-This project is under the Apache version 2.0 license.
-See [LICENSE](LICENSE) in the repository for the full license text.
+This project is under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for the full license text.